Skip to content

 How Background Works

-In usual browser extensions, the background script is defined as a Service Worker.
-However, a Service Worker is a "closed" environment that cannot dynamically execute external code, meaning that Epos can not take your project code and execute it inside the Service Worker.
+In normal browser extensions, the background script runs as a Service Worker.
+However, a Service Worker cannot dynamically execute code from your local files.

-- Full Web API Access: A Service Worker cannot access some standard Web APIs like
+• Full Web API Access: A Service Worker cannot access some standard APIs like document, alert, or URL.
+An offscreen document does not have these limitations.
+That is why our alert example worked.

-Detailsbutton on the Epos extension card. - Locate the
+2. Click Details on the Epos extension card.

 {